 The Strategy Behind High-Intensity Interval Training

 Actual changes in body composition can be accomplished when you do a HIIT workout weekly.
 That means you can sculpt muscle tone into your body while shrinking fat tissue.
-Redistributing body composition in this way helps you to feel better, become healthier, and improve your appearance.

 A HIIT workout is often done in a circuit – placing brief, strenuous exercises between less intense recovery periods.

-The idea is to train your body within two distinct heart rate zones, anaerobic and aerobic.
+The idea is to train your body within two distinct heart rate zones: anaerobic and aerobic.

 woman stretching in park